On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 • A single-story accessory building no greater than 10 m2 in building area providing it does not create a hazard, where it meets the setback requirements of the Land Use Bylaw and where matters affecting health or safety are not involved.

-• Minor repair or alterations to any heating, ventilation or air conditioning system which are of a minor nature and which, in the opinion of the Safety Codes Officer, will not hinder the satisfactory operation of the system and does not involve the health or safety of the occupants of the building.
+• Minor repair or alterations to any heating, ventilation or air conditioning system which, in the opinion of the Safety Codes Officer, will not hinder the satisfactory operation of the system and does not involve the health or safety of the occupants of the building.

 • Landscaping on a land parcel including concrete and paving — unless required by a development permit.